What Are the Best Probiotics for Diabetes?

 In addition, a diverse gut microbiota enhances the body’s ability to regulate blood sugar levels, which can benefit individuals with type 1 diabetes.

-Research published in Microorganisms investigated the effects of probiotics in people with type 1 diabetes and concluded that probiotic supplementation is associated with better glycemic control and improved metabolic health.
+Research published in Microorganisms investigated the effects of probiotics in people with type 1 diabetes and noted that supporting a diverse gut microbiome with probiotic-rich sources may promote better glycemic control and metabolic health.5

 4. Anti-inflammatory